-If you're looking for an exciting career in the busy civil and infrastructure sector, Tai Poutini Polytechnic's Certificate in Civil Plant Operation (Specialist Large Plant) will set you on the right path.
-Perfect for school-leavers or people with no prior experience in the industry, the programme will set you up with the skills you need to operate specialist large plant, like excavators and heavy trucks.
-The programme is also relevant for people already working in the industry who want to upskill and push their career to the next level.
+If you're looking for an exciting career in the busy civil and infrastructure sector, Tai Poutini Polytechnic's Certificate in Civil Plant Operation will put you on the right path.
+Perfect for school-leavers or people with no prior experience in the industry.
+You will be equipped with practical experience, theory and industry contacts you’ll need to make it in these exciting and varied sectors.
+Once you set out in the industry, it’s up to you which path you decide to follow, from hands-on operations to management and even further study.
+The programme is also relevant for people already working in the industry who want to up-skill and push their career to the next level.

-- Awards:New Zealand Certificate in Infrastructure Works (Level 2); New Zealand Certificate in Infrastructure Works (Level 3); New Zealand Certificate in Infrastructure Works Plant & Equipment Operation (Specialist Plant) (Level 3)
+- Awards:New Zealand Certificate in Infrastructure Works (Level 2); New Zealand Certificate in Infrastructure Works (Level 3); New Zealand Certificate in Infrastructure Works Plant & Equipment Operation (Level 3)

 - Method of Study:Full time

 - Holiday Duration:1 weeks

 Free fees may apply, refer to www.tpp.ac.nz/freefees

 - Domestic Breakdown

 We have a limited number of places for students who already hold a qualification at Level 2 or higher.